binaryage/asepsis-web/index.md

 #### Does it work with OS X 10.9 (Mavericks) ?

-> Asepsis 1.3 does not work with 10.9. and prevents it from booting.
-Do not install it!
-I will update you on Asepsis progress in some future blog post.
+> Asepsis 1.3 does not work with 10.9. (the installer refuses to install).
+I'm looking for some solution and I will update you on Asepsis progress in some future blog post.

 #### Could this be ported to Snow Leopard?